Hyperballistic transport in dense systems of charged particles under ac electric fields: Conclusions

-This effect, predicted here for the first time, can be interpreted as the result of a memory accumulation process, due to the non-Markovianity of the noise (Eqs. \eqref{eq:teoremaFluttuazioneZaccone} and \eqref{eq:teoremaFluttuazioneGenerale}).
+This effect, predicted here for the first time, can be interpreted as the result of a memory accumulation (speed-up) process, due to the non-Markovianity of the noise (Eqs. \eqref{eq:teoremaFluttuazioneZaccone} and \eqref{eq:teoremaFluttuazioneGenerale}).
 This is made evident if we take the DC limit of constant field ($\Omega \rightarrow 0$): in this case, both the naked diffusivities corresponding to \eqref{eq:diffusivity2_approx} and \eqref{eq:diffusivity1_approx} are reduced to the Stokes-Einstein value.
 From a physical point of view, this memory accumulation means that the stochastic force acting on the particle, representing collisions with other particles, retains memory of previous collisions which in the field-on ICs case are continuously enhanced by the drift over past times, and hence grows as a function of time.
-Also, the enhancement of the transient generalized diffusivity is predicted to be inversely proportional to the square root of the lightest particle in the medium (e.g. the electron mass in the case of plasmas).
+A similar non-Markovian memory-accumulation effect can play a role in the speed-up of reaction kinetics as suggested in \cite{Florian} for the example of NaCl dissociation kinetics in water.
+Also, the enhancement of the transient generalized diffusivity is predicted to be inversely proportional to the square root of the lightest particle in the medium (this could be e.g. the electron mass in the example of plasmas).

 The theory also allows one to evaluate the local (Lorentz) field acting on the tagged particle due to polarization in the surrounding medium.
 Interestingly, a resonance-type behaviour of the local effective field is unveiled corresponding to a frequency value of the external AC field that matches the value of a pole in one of the terms constituting the average random force $\langle F_p(t) \rangle$ acting on the tagged particle.
 Also interestingly, however, a destructive interference with other oscillating terms in $\langle F_p(t) \rangle$ conspires to remove this resonance in the overall behaviour of $\langle F_p(t) \rangle$ which turns out to be given by the same sinusoidal function of the external AC field, with a renormalized charge due to charge renormalization by the surrounding charged particles.